anadrome/aoc2023/README.md

 flying saucer").
 I've eyed BQN for a while but have never written anything in it.
 Remains to be seen whether I stick with this, or switch to a language in which I have any clue what I'm doing.

+I'm also doing some of them in bash, additionally or instead.